SgtAlexis/SgtBot/docs/README.md

 - This can be achieved with this command:
 	- `/channel-event-disable event:(all)`

-- Then, you have to enable events you want one by one, for example with both `TwitchGamesDropsAndRewardsCampaigns` and `DiscordGamesQuests` events:
+- Then, you have to enable events you want one by one, for example with both `TwitchDropsAndRewardsCampaigns` and `DiscordQuests` events:
-	- `/channel-event-enable event:TwitchGamesDropsAndRewardsCampaigns`
+	- `/channel-event-enable event:TwitchDropsAndRewardsCampaigns`
-	- `/channel-event-enable event:DiscordGamesQuests`
+	- `/channel-event-enable event:DiscordQuests`

 - Finally, feel free to use the following command to check which events are enabled or not:
 	- `/channel-events`